 Bruce Thelen, '77, is an adjunct clinical professor in the International Transactions Clinic at the University of Michigan Law School.
 He also is a member of Dickinson Wright PLLC, where he chairs the firm's international practice team, composed of lawyers from all of its substantive practice groups.

 Thelen represents domestic and foreign clients throughout the world in a wide-ranging practice, often acting as international general counsel in cross-border acquisitions and direct investments, joint ventures and strategic alliances, distribution, marketing and licensing arrangements, cross-border debt financing and trade finance, interest rate and currency swaps and derivatives, supply chain risk management, and international regulatory compliance.

 In his practice, he also advises clients on customs and trade issues addressing regulatory compliance, fines, penalties, seizures and investigations, custom audits, advance rulings and challenge of US Customs and Border Protection decisions, preferential trade agreements, antidumping and countervailing duties, forced labor compliance, export controls and sanctions, and product sourcing and supply chain planning.

-Although his practice covers many industries, he has extensive background in the automotive sector, including representation of global vehicle and parts manufacturers and suppliers in manufacturing and distribution in all regions of the world, as well as specialty automotive projects involving amphibious vehicles, Formula 1 racing programs, startup electric vehicle manufacturers, and the manufacturer of the classic London taxi.
-For two years, while remaining a member of his firm, he served as in-house international counsel for Chrysler Corporation.
+Although his practice covers many industries, Thelen has an extensive background in the automotive sector, including representation of global vehicle and parts manufacturers and suppliers in manufacturing and distribution in all regions of the world, as well as specialty automotive projects involving amphibious vehicles, Formula 1 racing programs, startup electric vehicle manufacturers, and the manufacturer of the classic London black taxi.
+For two years, while remaining a member of Dickinson Wright, he served as in-house international counsel for Chrysler Corporation.

 Thelen began his legal career in New York with Dewey Ballantine Bushby Palmer & Wood.
-He is admitted to practice in Michigan, New York, and the U.S. Court of International Trade.
+He is admitted to practice in Michigan, New York, and the US Court of International Trade.